linkerd/website/linkerd.io/content/2.12/tasks/multicluster.md

   granting extended privileges, so you'll need to be able to do that on your test clusters.
-- Linkerd's `viz` extension should be installed in order to run `stat` commands, view the Grafana or Linkerd dashboard and run the `linkerd multicluster gateways` command.
+- Linkerd's `viz` extension should be installed in order to run `stat` commands, view the Linkerd dashboard and run the `linkerd multicluster gateways` command.
 - Support for services of type `LoadBalancer` in the `east` cluster.
 Check out the documentation for your cluster provider or take a look at